gabrivoy/masters-puc-geo-comp/README.md

 ## Environment setup for reproducibility

 This repository uses Astral's `uv` as the main Python package and project manager.
-You can find more about `uv` in: https://docs.astral.sh/uv/.
+You can find more about `uv` in: [the official uv website](https://docs.astral.sh/uv/).

 If you have `uv` installed in your machine, you can run `uv sync` inside the repository directory.
 This will install the needed libraries.
-This repository uses the release version of Python 3.13, so bear in mind that you'll need to have this Python version installed, luckily, `uv` is also able to install and manage Python versions (https://docs.astral.sh/uv/guides/install-python/).
+This repository uses the release version of Python 3.13, so bear in mind that you'll need to have this Python version installed, luckily, `uv` is also able to install and manage Python versions: [uv guides: install python](https://docs.astral.sh/uv/guides/install-python/).

 ## Folder structure